 The DOH Quality Management (QMB) conducts post-payment reviews of the waiver provider billing to verify whether services are being rendered according to the state's rules and regulations.
 Post-payment review methods are discussed below.
 The DOH/QMB creates an annual review schedule that is based on the contract terms of provider agreements.
+The selection of providers for post-payment review is based on audit of providers within their 3 year contract with the Department of Health (DOH).
+The DOH selects 100% of providers within the review period who are undergoing audit based on their contract cycle.
 100 % of Supports Waiver providers scheduled for annual review, who received payment for claims in the above services during the previous quarter, three months of paid claims, are reviewed.
 Claims data is taken from the MMIS system.
 Within that provider sample, 100% of paid claims for each provider are reviewed and validated for: 1) correct service codes; 2) correct billed units; 3) supporting documentation for services rendered.
 All reviews are conducted on-site.
 The agency is required to correct all deficiencies cited during the Plan of Correction Process and the Plan of Correction process is not closed until all deficiencies have been corrected.
 All QMB reports are shared with the Human Services Department and the Department of Health Office of Internal Audit who can make the determination whether or not to complete a more comprehensive financial review.